Laminate Flooring Costs Explained [2024]

 Moulding

-If you require new moulding; there are various options you can choose from including quarter-round moulding which costs around £4 to £15 for a 94-inch length and is usually placed in the right angle of the wall and floor.
+If you require new moulding, there are various options you can choose from including quarter-round moulding which costs around £4 – £15 for a 94-inch length and is usually placed in the right angle of the wall and floor.

-Another option is threshold moulding which is typically priced at around £22 to £25 for a 78-inch length.
+Another option is threshold moulding, which is typically priced at around £22 – £25 for a 78-inch length.
 This provides a smooth transitional finish from higher-level flooring to a lower-level.

 T moulding

-The most expensive of all is T-moulding which provides a clean transition from one type of flooring to a similar application costing around £22 to £28 for a 78-inch length.
+The most expensive of all is T-moulding which provides a clean transition from one type of flooring to a similar application costing around £22 – £28 for a 78-inch length.

 Skirting

-If you need your skirting boards removed and have new ones installed this usually cost around £203 to £342 or an average size room.
+If you need your skirting boards removed and have new ones installed this usually cost around £203 – £342 or an average size room.

 Installing laminate flooring on your stairs can be a difficult task, as it involves removing the original overhang to make room for a customised overhang.
 Professionals will also need to prepare three pieces, including the tread for the top of the step, riser pieces for the front of the step and stair nosing for the overhang.

 There are two main types of stair nosing, including flush mount which adds a rounding effect to your stair floor.
-This is ideal for a home that received a significant amount of foot traffic and usually cost around £31 to £59 for a 78-inch length.
+This is ideal for a home that receives a significant amount of foot traffic and usually costs around £31 – £59 for a 78-inch length.

 Laminate Flooring Textures and Finishes

 There are a variety of different textures and finishes to choose from when deciding on laminate flooring.
-Here is a breakdown of different types of textures and finishes, their costs per square metre and the pros and cons of each.
+Here is a breakdown of different types of textures and finishes, their costs per square metre, and their pros and cons.

 Textures